Vegan Cheese: The Ultimate Guide to Vegan Cheese 2023

 • Violife

-Violife is one of the most popular vegan cheese brands, and the fact that you can grab its tasty products from most major supermarkets across the UK makes us love it even more.
+Violife is one of the most popular vegan cheese brands, and the fact that you can grab its tasty products from most major supermarkets in the UK makes us love it even more.

 Why Choose Vegan Cheese?

-Cows raised to produce milk may spend their entire lives standing on concrete floors, which can make them lame, and they commonly suffer from painful udder inflammation and other health conditions.
-Workers take their calves away within a couple of days of birth, causing grief and anguish to both mother and baby.
+Cows raised to produce milk may spend their entire lives standing on concrete floors.
+This can make them lame, and they commonly suffer from painful udder inflammation and other health conditions.
+Cows are forcibly impregnated, and a couple of days after they give birth, workers take their calves away, causing grief and anguish to both mother and baby.

 All animals reared for food suffer.
-Females are repeatedly forcibly impregnated.
-Babies are torn away from their mothers, mutilated, kept in filthy and severely crowded conditions, and fed a cocktail of drugs, sometimes causing their bodies to become oversized, resulting in numerous health problems.
+Females are used repeatedly for reproduction, and babies are torn away from their mothers, mutilated, and kept in filthy and severely crowded conditions.
+They are fed a cocktail of drugs which sometimes cause their bodies to grow unnaturally large – resulting in numerous health problems.
 Then, often when they’re only a few months old, they endure a stressful and terrifying trip to the abattoir, where many are killed while still conscious.

 With so many delicious and healthy plant-based options available, going vegan is now easier than ever.
 Order our free vegan starter kit to get more tips from PETA on making the switch.